offish/tf2-express/README.md

 Simply open the GUI and add "Random Craft Hat" or `-100;6` to the pricelist.
 Set the buy and sell price to whatever you want.
 Random Craft Hats cannot get automatic price updates.

+### Adding Items
+The bot supports adding items via the GUI by using either item names or SKUs.
+Example: `Uncraftable Tour of Duty Ticket` or `725;6;uncraftable` would add the same item (`725;6;uncraftable`).

+> [!IMPORTANT]
+> Adding by name is sometimes bugged.
+For items like `Strange Wrench` it would get the SKU `7;6`, this is wrong and applies to other "default" items aswell.
+The correct SKU would be `197;11`.
+This issue stems from how defindexes are handled in `tf2-data` and `tf2-utils`.
+If an added item has the wrong SKU - delete the item and add it again using the SKU and not the item name.
+To check if a SKU is correct you can go to the GUI, click on the item and open it on [Marketplace.TF](https://marketplace.tf).
+If the item has 0 previous sales, it is most likely wrong.

 ### Arbitrage
 "Arbitraging is the process of taking advantage of a price difference between two or more markets".
-In this case, it is used to buy items from one trade site and sell to another for profit. `tf2-express` can act on deals from [`tf2-arbitrage`](https://github.com/offish/tf2-arbitrage) and send or receive offers.

-> [!IMPORTANT]
-> As of tf2-express v3.0.0 arbitrage is currently broken.
+Prior to v3.0.0 this bot used to support arbitraging of items via  [`tf2-arbitrage`](https://github.com/offish/tf2-arbitrage).
+This support has now been removed.
+The bot still supports arbitraging of items, but the code and logic for this remains private for the time being.

 ### 3rd Party Inventory Providers
 Steam can rate-limit inventory fetch requests if they are called too often.
 This can be avoided using a third party provider like SteamApis, Steam.Supply, Express-Load or your own.
 This is especially useful if you are running multiple bots.